minetest-mods/minetest-mods.github.io/README.md

 or look at the minetest-games project.
 (At the time of writing of this document, those two teams/projects do not exist).

+Mods should ensure that they have all the needed files present to assure dependencies and mod metadata is present. description.txt is required to be present, and we strongly urge mods to have mod.conf present, as well as a screenshot.png file, a LICENSE file and a README.md file as well.

 ## Member organization

 The project's team members are organized into specific roles: